polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 # Expressions, slots, and nodes

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* Hyperlambda's syntax
+* How Hyperlambda relates to C# and the Node class
+* How expressions allows you to reference nodes and create _"variables"_ in Hyperlambda
+* Creating slots from C#

-Fundamentally Hyperlambda is just a text representation of a tree structure, the same way XML, YAML and JSON is.
-Hyperlambda's syntax though is both simpler, more humanly readable, and more easily parsed than any of the alternatives - Including YAML.
+Fundamentally Hyperlambda is just a Turing complete text representation of a tree structure, the same way XML, YAML, and JSON is.
+Hyperlambda's syntax though is much simpler, easier to read, and more easily parsed than any of the alternatives, including YAML.
 To illustrate this let us look at some example Hyperlambda.

 ```
 .data